Eric Haase Player Props: Tigers vs. Red Sox

 - Haase has a walk while batting .130.

-- Haase has a base hit in three of six games played this year (50.0%), but zero multi-hit games.
+- Haase has gotten a hit in three of six games this season, but he has zero multi-hit games.

-- In six games played this season, he has not hit a long ball.
+- He has not hit a home run in his six games this season.

 - He has not scored a run this year.